-Tecnu First Aid Gel by Staphaseptic: Best Ointment for Preventing Skin Infection
+Tecnu First Aid Gel (Formerly Staphaseptic): Best Ointment for Preventing Skin Infection

-Disclaimer: If you have an infected cut or skin abrasion, you should always check with your primary care physician to see what medicine will work best for you or your family member.
+Disclaimer: If you have an infected cut or skin abrasion, you should always check with your primary care physician to see which medicine will work best for you or your family member.

 Staphaseptic Was A Lifesaver